Religion in Pakistan: Irreligion

 Irreligion is present among a minority of mainly young people in Pakistan.
 There are people who do not profess any faith (such as atheists and agnostics) in Pakistan, but their numbers are not known.
 They are particularly in the affluent areas of the larger cities.
 Some were born in secular families while others in religious ones.
 According to the 1998 census, people who did not state their religion accounted for 0.5% of the population, but social pressure against claiming no religion was strong.
 A 2012 study by Gallup Pakistan found that people not affiliated to any religion account for 1% of the population.
 Many atheists in Pakistan have been lynched and imprisoned over unsubstantiated allegations of blasphemy.
 When the state initiated a full-fledged crackdown on atheism since 2017, it has become worse with secular bloggers being kidnapped and the government running advertisements urging people to identify blasphemers among them and the highest judges declaring such people to be terrorists.

+Freedom of religion in Pakistan

+A few aspects of secularism have also been adopted by Pakistani constitution from British colonial concept.
+In 2022, Freedom House rated Pakistan’s religious freedom as 1 out of 4, noting that the blasphemy laws are often exploited by religious vigilantes and also curtail the freedom of expression by Christians and Muslims, especially Ahmadi Muslims.
+Hindus have spoken of vulnerability to kidnapping and forced conversions.
+Pakistan, a Muslim-majority country of about 220 million, is often under fire for crimes against members of its religious minorities, including Christians, Ahmadi Shi’ite Muslims and wahabi Muslims and Hindus.